 A cracked shell case is also a potential source of leaking at the bottom.
 Nonetheless, whether the disposal unit leaks due to a broken seal or cracked shell, the same thing applies- buying a new unit.

-Options for sorting this problem are limited.
-Remember that water and electricity never mix.
+Options for sorting this problem are limited but remember that water and electricity never mix.
 You can’t take the risk.
 Consequently, repair should be as quick as possible to avoid any potential dangers.
 It’s, therefore, suitable to buy new disposal as it’ll last between 8-15 years, thus worth it.

 How can you prevent garbage disposal leakages?